 At this point, you are ready to begin choosing your foundation materials and additional support.

-Road types (and costs)
+Pavement types (and costs)

 When choosing the right type of road material for you, there are many pros and cons to consider, with budget and longevity being top priorities.
 Here’s a quick comparison between common road types: gravel, asphalt, concrete, and pavers.

-Unfortunately asphalt can be quite problematic in certain climates.
+Unfortunately, asphalt can be quite problematic in certain climates.
 Extreme heat will cause the asphalt to crack and require regular maintenance.

 Concrete and cobblestone driveways:

-Why do you have to reinforce the roads
+Why you have to reinforce roads

 Build a concrete driveway:

 If you live in a house without parking, you know the slight inconvenience of having to park on the street, or of having to find a space for your car near your house at peak times.
-No one should have to walk a street away from their home to find a parking space, especially if they have space on their property for a driveway, carport, or garage.
+No one should have to walk a block away from their home to find a parking space, especially if they have space on their property for a driveway, carport, or garage.

 Although carports and garages are ideal, they usually cost a bit and may not be possible on your lot.
 The good news is that you can still get secure parking at an affordable cost by building a concrete driveway.
 Simple concrete driveways are strong, aesthetic, and cost a fraction of the price of garages and carports.